hynky1999/CmonCrawl/Description.md

 to that domain.
 Note that sometimes news servers use subdomain to distinguish between categories.
 This needs to be accounted for.
 Another important thing is that CC releases new crawls in monthly frequencies and for each crawl new index is created.
 Thus it is still needed to check for duplicate urls.
-As I said it is possible to query CC index, but there are multiple ways to do it.
+As I said it is possible to query CC index and there are multiple ways to do it.

 1. [Query CDXJ Api provided by CC](https://pywb.readthedocs.io/en/latest/manual/cdxserver_api.html#api-reference) Easy to query, speed depends on external API server